-The Advanced Water Systems Operations and Management (AWS) Co-op is intended to give students experience with real world organizations engaged in water and wastewater treatment activity.
+The Environmental Technician Co-op program at Fleming College is intended to give students experience with real world organizations engaged in environmental monitoring and natural environment restoration/improvement activity.
 It provides a practical, hands-on opportunity to apply knowledge and skills obtained in the program.
+The Environmental Technician Co-op has been sequenced within the program course of study to occur after successful completion of all program courses in semester one and two.

-The placement is a minimum of 480 hours and takes place from May until August (Spring semester), or from September until December (Fall semester).
-The location of the placement is up to the student, provided it meets the criteria outlined, and is reviewed by the Program Coordinator, or the Co-operative Education & Placement Officer.
+The co-op work term is at least 480 hours (approximately 12 weeks) and takes place from early May until the end of August.
+The location of the co-op is up to the student, provided it meets the criteria outlined, and is reviewed by the Program Coordinator or the Co-operative Education & Placement Officer.

-The co-op course costs approximately \$558.00.
-Students will be invoiced later in the semester.
-Co-op fees are to cover administration, tracking, and monitoring progress of placements.
-All additional expenses incurred during the placement are the student's responsibility (i.e. lodging, transportation, food, clothing, criminal records check, etc.)
+The co-op course tuition fee is approximately \$558.00.
+Students receive a Fee Notification letter from Admissions.
+Co-op fees cover administration, tracking and monitoring progress of students, site visits and relationship development with industry partners.
+All additional expenses incurred during the work term are the student's responsibility (i.e. lodging, transportation, food, clothing, criminal records check, etc.)

 Co-op wages may be negotiable and are established between the student and the employer.
-The employer shall be in the business of working with water systems or associated activities.
-These may include, but are not limited to:
+The employer must be legitimately engaged in environmental technician activity.
+Duties vary significantly from job to job, but the following list includes typical job duties one might encounter as an environmental technician/technologist: